Robb Smith

 Robb Smith (born May 10, 1975) is an American football coach and former player.
-He most recently was the defensive coordinator for the Duke Blue Devils.
-Previously, he held the same position for the Rutgers Scarlet Knights, Arkansas Razorbacks and the Minnesota Golden Gophers.
-He was formerly the linebackers coach for the Tampa Bay Buccaneers under coach Greg Schiano during the 2013 season.
+He is currently the co-defensive coordinator for Rutgers after being an analyst for the Penn State Nittany Lions.
+Previously, he was the defensive coordinator for Duke, Rutgers, Arkansas, and Minnesota.
+He was the linebackers coach for the Tampa Bay Buccaneers of the National Football League (NFL) under coach Greg Schiano during the 2013 season.

 Coaching career

 Early coaching career

 Before going to Rutgers and after being a graduate assistant at Iowa, Smith worked at the University of Maine from 2002 building himself up as a coach.
 He started as a defensive backs coach, in 2005 he was promoted to become the team's special teams and linebackers coach and in 2006 he was once again moved ahead given the position as the team's assistant head coach and defensive coordinator until 2008.
 Under Smith, Maine boasted one of the top defenses in the FCS, highlighted by the 2006 team that ranked first in rush defense, second in total defense, third in sacks, and fourth in scoring defense.